eclipse/imagen/docs/guide/preface/index.md

 Disclaimer
 ----------

-This version of is based on release {{site.imagen_version}} of the Eclipse ImageN API.
+This version of is based on release {{site.imagen_version}} of the Eclipse ImageN API:

-If any discrepancies between this guide and the javadocs are noted, always consider the javadocs to be the most accurate, since they are generated directly from the source files and are always the most up to date.
+> If any discrepancies between this guide and the javadocs are noted, always consider the javadocs to be the most accurate, since they are generated directly from the source files and are always the most up to date.